 For some time now, national debate has centered around whether or not to raise the federal minimum wage.
 The current minimum wage is $7.25.
-As of late, President Obama has advocated for gradually raising the minimum wage to about $10 an hour.
+Former President Obama advocated for gradually raising the minimum wage to about $10 an hour.
 Recently, the Congressional Budget Office reported, that both sides of the debate held some merit, as there are benefits and some drawbacks to raising the minimum wage.

 The main upside or benefit from raising the minimum wage, the CBO found was that raising the wage to about $10.10 per hour, could lift as many as 900,000 people out of poverty.
 These numbers come from looking at the current poverty rates of low wage workers, in particular.
 By increasing the minimum wage by almost three dollars more an hour, these workers would better be able to support themselves and their families.